|

 Hunter’s Senses (requires

-Reactive (requires level
+Reactive Slayer (requires

-creature immediately after the attack if you can see the creature that
+that creature immediately after the attack if you can see the creature that

 attacked you. •